viamrobotics/micro-rdk/README.md

 ## Building for ESP32
 Navigate to the root of the Mini-RDK repository, once here run  `. $HOME/esp/esp-idf/export.sh` if you haven't done so already.
-You will need to uncomment two lines from the file `sdkconfig.defaults` if they are not already uncommented
+You will need to uncomment two lines from the file `sdkconfig.defaults` if they have been commented out for QEMU building in the past:

 ``` editorconfig
 #CONFIG_ESPTOOLPY_FLASHFREQ_80M=y